Vijayanagara coinage

-The Vijayanagara Empire from 1336–1646, was situated in Southern India and had a complex currency system that was used after the Empire ceased to exist.
+The Vijayanagara Empire from 1336–1646, was situated in Southern India and had a complex currency system that was used even after they ceased to exist.

-The standard unit of coin issued by the Vijayanagara Empire was the gold Pagoda in English or Varaha of 3.4 gr.
-The Varaha was also called the Hon, Gadyana or a Pon and came in the Ghattivaraha, Doddavaraha and Suddhavaraha coin.
+The standard unit of coin issued by the Karnata Empire was the gold Pagoda or Varaha of 3.4g.
+The Varaha was also called the Honnu, Gadyana or a Ponnu and came in the Ghattivaraha, Doddavaraha and Suddhavaraha coin.
 In the gold issue the different coins came in Varaha, this is used as a reference for the other coins values.
 1 gold Varaha = 2 Pratapas = 4 Katis = 8 Chinna = 4 Haga = 2 Bele.
-1 Pana or Varaha equaled 16 tara silver coins, with the 1 Tara to 3 copper Jital.
-The copper Duggani was equal to 2 copper kani or kakin, 5 Kasu and 10 Ara Kasu There were also other units of silver and copper based on their relationship with the Pagodagold.
+1 Hana or Varaha equaled 16 tara silver coins, with the 1 Tara to 3 copper Jital.
+The copper Duggani was equal to 2 copper kani or kakin, 5 Kasu and 10 Ara Kasu.
+There were also other units of silver and copper based on their relationship with the Pagoda.

-Several gold ramatankas (token coins), feature the scene of God Vishnu's incoronation, were also issued in the Vijayanagara Empire.
-These coins are now used as objects of worship in the modern Indian homes.
+Several gold ramatankas (token coins) which feature the scene of Rama's coronation, were also issued in the Vijayanagara Empire.
+These coins are now used as objects of worship in modern Indian homes.